 In August of 2000 was when my life took an unexpected turn that changed my life forever.
 I was only 4 at the time of the accident.
-It occurred in a small town called Hughson, CA where I still reside.
+It occurred in my hometown called Hughson, CA where I still reside.
 It was during the night while my dad was outside heating up oil in a cooking pot in the backyard of our home along with my grandpa who witnessed everything.
-My dad was preparing it to make pork skins for a family party, we’re mexican and my dad had always liked to make chicharrones which is spanish for pork skins.
-As a little girl I was so attached to my dad that I would nearly follow him everywhere.
-That night my mom attempted to keep me inside because she was getting ready to work night shift, but I escaped and went out into the backyard.
+My dad was preparing it to make pork skins for a family party.
+We’re mexican and my dad had always liked to make carnitas, which is spanish for pork skins.
+Well, as a little girl I was so attached to my dad that I would nearly follow him everywhere.
+My mom attempted to keep me inside that night, because she was getting ready to work night shift, but I escaped and went out into the backyard.
 It was dark and the only thing that was giving out a little bit of light was the portable stove burner.

-My parents until this day don’t clearly understand how it happened because it all happened so quick and they just don’t really like bringing up those bad memories, but basically what happened is that I tripped and fell backwards into the pot the oil was in.
+My parents until this day don’t clearly understand how it happened, because it all happened so quick.
+I don’t understand either due to how young I was and most of it was a blur for me.
+We don’t really like bringing up those bad memories, but basically what happened is that I tripped and fell backwards into the pot the oil was in.
 According to my dad, he heard me scream which he then realized I had fallen in.
-He begged my grandpa for help but he had gone into shock.
-He was frozen in the moment.
-My dad reacted instantly in the way that he didn’t care what he had to do to save his little girl and as crazy as it sounds he stuck his hands in the pot to take me out.
-My mom and my two older brothers overheard my dad scream and they ran out of the house to see what was going on only to find me unconscious in my dad’s arms who was yelling out for help.
+He begged my grandpa for help, but he had gone into shock.
+My dad reacted instantly in the way that he didn’t care what he had to do to save his little girl, and as crazy as it sounds he stuck his hands in the pot to take me out.
+My mom and my two older brothers overheard my dad scream and they ran out of the house to see what was going on only to find me unconscious in my dad’s arms.
 My oldest brother was the one who called 911.
 When help arrived, I was immediately rushed to the hospital in a helicopter.
 I suffered from 3rd degree burns from my shoulders to my hamstrings and a little bit towards the front of my stomach and my hips.
-Nearly 50% of my body was burned with no injuries to my face which was considered a miracle.
+Nearly 50% of my body was burned with no injuries to my face, which was considered a miracle.
 My dad also suffered from 2nd degree burns from the fingertips to a little over his wrists.
-He received treatment at the UC Davis Medical Center in Sacramento, CA. I received treatment at the Shriners Hospital for children also in Sacramento, CA which has been recognized as one of the best hospitals in the world.
-I was in the ICU/Burn unit for nearly three months, hooked up to machines, given countless amounts of medication to ease the pain, received plenty of blood transfusions and even went baldy.
-I had a 50/50 chance of survival because doctors weren’t sure if I was going to resist treatment due to how critical my condition was and I was only 4 years old, but I was a brave little fighter.
+He received treatment at the UC Davis Medical Center in Sacramento, CA. I received treatment at the Shriners Hospital for children also in Sacramento, CA as well.
+The hospital has been recognized as one of the best hospitals in the world.
+I was in the ICU/Burn unit for nearly three months, hooked up to monitors, given countless doses of medication to ease the pain, received plenty of blood transfusions and even went baldy.
+I had a 50/50 chance of survival because doctors weren’t sure if I was going to resist treatment due to how critical my condition was.
+I was only 4 years old, but I was a brave little fighter.

-Not only am I grateful with my dad for saving me but I’ll forever be so grateful for all the doctors and nurses that cared for me and helped my family and I get through an extremely difficult situation.
-It’s crazy to think that some of the doctors, nurses and other workers still remember me just like I remember them.
-Every time I’d go in for an appointment and told them my name they would look at me in utter disbelief that it was me and just amazed at how much I have grown.
-All these people will always have a special place in my heart because I believe people who work in those professions are truly angels.
+Not only am I extremely grateful with my dad for saving me but I’ll forever be immensely grateful for all the doctors and nurses that cared for me and helped my family and I get through an extremely difficult situation.
+One of the doctors that deserves the biggest recognition is the one who cared for me from the very first day I went in to a couple of years after my recovery, Dr. David Greenhalgh.
+I will always consider Dr. Greenhalgh as one of my heroes.
+It’s crazy to think that some of the doctors, nurses and other members of the hospital still remember me just like I remember them.
+Every time I’d go in for an appointment and told them my name they would look at me in utter disbelief that it was me, and just amazed at how much I have grown.
+All these people will always have a special place in my heart, because I believe people who work in those professions and are dedicated to saving lives are truly angels.
 I am here now almost 17 years later talking about my story.
-Growing up has been really tough for me.
+The years since my accident have been really tough for me.
 When I was younger, I was bullied in school for my appearance, sometimes because I had to wear pressure garments to protect my scars.
-I was made fun of and called names from kindergarten to the sixth grade and a little bit in high school.
+I was teased and called names from kindergarten to the sixth grade and a little bit in high school.

-In the past I had never gone out wearing a bathing suit in the summer or clothes that revealed my scars because every time I’d go outside in public showing my scars all people would do is criticize and stare, but as I’ve gotten older I’ve learned to careless what people think of me and just ignore the hate.
+In the past I had never gone out wearing a bathing suit in the summer or clothes that revealed my scars, because every time I’d go outside in public showing them all people would do is criticize and stare.
+As I’ve gotten older I’ve learned to careless what people think of me and just ignore the hate.
 Since the age of 4 I had undergone multiple reconstructive surgeries, specifically skin grafts until the age of 18 including physical therapy.
-I had the opportunity to get more surgeries, but I decided I no longer wanted any and that I would just rather prefer to stay the way I am, though I would be dealing with some minor complications with my body in the future.
-July 31, 2014 was the last surgery I had, and it was just a few weeks before the college semester started, which I was really excited for.
-Unfortunately, it didn’t go so well.
+I had the opportunity to get more surgeries, but I decided I no longer wanted any.
+I would just rather stay the way I am, though I would be dealing with some minor complications with my body in the future.
+On July 31, 2014 was the last surgery I had, and it was just a few weeks before the college semester started, which I was really excited for.
+Unfortunately, things didn’t go so well.
 A week after I had surgery I got an infection on my wound that led me to the ER.
 Long story short, my plans for going back to school were cancelled.
 I was so disappointed.

-Prior to deciding what career path I wanted to take after graduating high school joining the Air Force was one of my ideas since my sophomore year until senior year, but that idea faded away because I felt like I wouldn’t have been physically able to withstand military training and all due to my condition, although it would’ve been cool to be the 3rd one in my family to become part of the military.
+Prior to deciding what career path I wanted to take after graduating high school joining the Air Force was one of my ideas since my sophomore year until senior year.
+The idea faded away because I felt like I wouldn’t have been physically able to withstand military training due to my condition.
+It would’ve been cool to be the 3rd one in my family to become part of the military.
 For years I’ve dealt with insecurities, low self-esteem issues, depression and with so much internal conflict that at one point I felt worthless and had doubts of my own existence.
-It certainly took a while but there came a day where I just couldn’t take it anymore and I had one of my worst emotional meltdowns and that’s when life knocked some sense into me.
-I’ve come to realize a lot of things starting with how incredibly fortunate I am to have life and my worth.
-I now understand that my outer appearance and imperfections do not define who I am as a person and that I should learn to love myself more and embrace all my flaws.
+It certainly took a while but there came a day where I just couldn’t take it anymore and I had one of my worst emotional meltdowns.
+It was the day when life knocked some sense into me.
+I’ve come to realize a lot of things starting with how incredibly fortunate I am to have life and most importantly my worth.
+I now understand that my outer appearance and imperfections do not define who I am as a person.
 I may not have the best body, a nice face or in general perfect, but that’s not what matters at all.
 What really does matter is the inside, who I am as a person because true beauty lies within.
 It’s truly a blessing, I have an amazing support system that is my loving family, yet one of my biggest supporters of all has been my number one, my mom.
 I don’t know what would be of me if it weren’t for her.
 She has continuously been the one to lift me up when I’m down, she has always tried to make me feel better about myself.
 One thing she has often told me is that over everything I should be thankful for the simple fact that I’m alive and healthy.
-Her unconditional love and support has been the best.
+Her unconditional love and support have been the absolute best.
 I love and appreciate her very much.
-Overall I express my deep gratitude to each and every one of the individuals who have helped and stood by me through thick and thin, regardless of anything.
+Overall, I express my deepest gratitude to each and every one of the individuals who have helped and stood by me through thick and thin, regardless of anything.

 Early in the month of April I came up with the idea of getting my second tattoo done which I’m so happy to say I now have.
-I know that body modifications such as tattoos are permanent marks we’ll live with our whole lives, and getting them removed isn’t so easy but when I found this one I absolutely fell in love it and thought it would go just perfect with me.
+I know that body modifications such as tattoos are permanent marks.
+We’ll live with those our whole lives, and getting them removed isn’t so easy, but when I found this one I absolutely fell in love it and thought it would go just perfect with me.
 The tattoo reads From every wound there is a scar, and every scar tells a story.
 A story that says, “I survived.”
-I chose the best spot to get it done because every time I look back in the mirror not only will I see my scars but the tattoo as well.
-It will always be a reminder that I fought a battle between life and death and God decided my time wasn’t up yet, that I still had a purpose in life to fulfill.
+I chose the best spot to get it done too, because every time I look back in the mirror not only will I see my scars, but the tattoo.
+It will always be a reminder that I fought a battle between life and death and God decided my time wasn’t up yet, I still had a purpose in life to fulfill.

 Honestly, I’m thankful for my struggle because it has made me grow into the person I am today.
-I identify myself as a strong, wise, hard-working, determined, kind, overall a woman with a heart of gold.
-Throughout my life I’ve run into people who’ve tried to tear me down, but I will not let bad experiences turn me into a bad and resentful person.
+I identify myself as a strong, hard-working, determined, genuine, overall a woman with a heart of gold.
+Throughout my life I’ve run into people who’ve tried to tear me down, but I will never let bad experiences turn me into a bad and resentful person.
 I will just continue to grow, work towards becoming the best possible version of myself, surround myself with positive energy and block all negativity.
-I believe that what goes around comes around, what we do in life whether it’s good or bad will come back to us, that’s why I’ll be sure to always spread goodness because this negative and cold world of today needs it.
+I believe that what goes around comes around.
+Whatever we do in life whether it’s good or bad will come back to us, that’s why I’ll be sure to always spread goodness.
+This negative and cold world of today sure needs it.
 I may not be where I want to be yet and I know it’s going to be a long and challenge filled process, but I believe in myself and that I will get there.
 One day at a time.
 One thing for sure is no matter how high I’ll go in life I’ll never forget how low I once was or where I came from.

 “No matter your social status, how powerful you feel you are, we are all equal.
 We came here by birth and will leave in death” – Billy Graham